 The mission of the Sexual Harassment and Rape Prevention Program is to eliminate sexual and intimate partner violence.
 SHARPP's mission is accomplished in two parts: by providing free and confidential advocacy and direct services to all survivors and their allies; and by offering culturally competent awareness and prevention programs to the University of New Hampshire community.

-The Office of Health Education and Promotion, Health Services offers free stress management counseling with Wellness Educators/Counselors for all students who have paid the health fee.
+The Living Well servicices from Health and Wellness offers free stress management counseling with Wellness Educators/Counselors for all students who have paid the health fee.

 Yoga has been around for thousands of years and is gaining popularity in this country because people are recognizing its many benefits.
 Yoga is a form of exercise based on the belief that the body and the breath are intimately connected with the mind.
-Health Services offers drop-in yoga sessions for students and Healthy UNH/Campus Recreation offer drop-in yoga sessions for employees.
+Health and Wellness offers yoga sessions for students and Campus Recreation offers yoga sessions to members and non-members of the Hamel Rec Center.